-You may submit the secondary application from July 1 through November 1.
-The earliest date of notification of acceptance to the MD/PhD program is generally January of the year of matriculation.
-If you are admitted to the School, you must acknowledge receipt of the offer within two weeks after receipt of notification.
+You may submit the secondary application from early July through November 1.
+The earliest date of notification of acceptance to the MD-PhD program is generally January of the year of matriculation.

-When submitting to the AMCAS, make sure to designate the Icahn School of Medicine at Mount Sinai as the recipient, and indicate that you are interested in our MD/PhD program––this will then lead to additional essay prompts.
-Upon selecting our MD/PhD program, you will be asked to choose potential fields for your PhD (these choices are purely informational and not binding).
+When submitting to AMCAS, make sure to designate the Icahn School of Medicine at Mount Sinai as the recipient, and indicate that you are interested in our MD-PhD program––this will then lead to additional essay prompts.
+Upon selecting our MD-PhD program, you will be asked to choose potential fields for your PhD (these choices are purely informational and not binding).

 PhD Training Areas

-You may choose your PhD program from one of seven different multidisciplinary training areas (MTAs) offered by the Graduate School of Biomedical Sciences.
+You may choose your PhD program from one of eight different multidisciplinary training areas (MTAs) offered by the Graduate School of Biomedical Sciences.

 - Cancer Biology

 - Development, Regeneration and Stem Cells